tschudin/tinyssb/src/poc-03/README.md

 feed's secret key is recorded.

-Note that the keystore's sensitive content is only printed to stdout, thus putting the user in charge of grabbing the content and to store it in a safe place (which could be one of the feeds after encrypting them).
+Note that the keystore's sensitive content is only printed to stdout, thus putting the user in charge of grabbing that output and to store it in a safe place (which could be one of the feeds after encrypting them).